conradakunga/Blog/_posts/2024-12-15-simplified-hashing-in-net-9.md

 Let us take the case where we need to hash some data using the [SHA265](https://www.movable-type.co.uk/scripts/sha256.html) algorithm,

-We would do it like this:
+We would do it like this, using that [SHA256](https://learn.microsoft.com/en-us/dotnet/api/system.security.cryptography.sha256?view=net-9.0) class:

 ```csharp
 // Build a byte array of our original data